||The BEST Juicer, Is there one?

 in this category.

 For people that want the highest quality juice, the twin gear

-efficient (especially juicing leafy greens) than the other juicers mentioned.
+efficient (especially juicing hard vegetables with leafy greens) than the other juicers mentioned.
 Since

 they operate at a low RPM, it is the quietest of all the juicers, and due to the low rpm,